Are MRC Global Inc. (MRC) Shares Headed For A Pullback?

-On Wednesday, shares of MRC Global Inc. (NYSE:MRC) marked $3.57 per share versus a previous $3.75 closing price.
-With having a -4.80% loss, an insight into the fundamental values of MRC Global Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-MRC showed a fall of -73.83% within its YTD performance, with highs and lows between $3.31 – $18.91 during the period of 52 weeks, compared to the simple moving average of -69.11% in the period of the last 200 days.
+On Monday, shares of MRC Global Inc. (NYSE:MRC) marked $4.03 per share versus a previous $3.80 closing price.
+With having a 6.05% gain, an insight into the fundamental values of MRC Global Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+MRC showed a fall of -70.45% within its YTD performance, with highs and lows between $3.31 – $18.42 during the period of 52 weeks, compared to the simple moving average of -64.53% in the period of the last 200 days.

 Stifel equity researchers changed the status of MRC Global Inc. (NYSE: MRC) shares from “Hold” to a “Buy” rating in the report published on March 11th, 2020.
 Other analysts, including Evercore ISI, also published their reports on MRC shares.
 Evercore ISI repeated the rating from the previous report, marking MRC under “In-line” rating, in the report published on March 9th, 2020.
 Additionally, MRC shares got another “Market Perform” rating from Cowen, setting a target price of $9 on the company’s shares, according to the report published in February 18th, 2020.
 On the other hand, Scotiabank Upgrade the “Sector Outperform” rating for MRC shares, as published in the report on January 6th, 2020.
 Cowen seems to be going bullish on the price of MRC shares, based on the price prediction for MRC, indicating that the shares will jump from $14 to $16, giving the shares “Market Perform” rating based on their report from November 5th, 2019.
 Another “Outperform” rating came from Cowen, providing a prediction for $16 price target according to the report published in August 5th, 2019.